harjeet2020/sgpyoga-web/blog/src/posts/en/sgpyogaStory.md

 featuredOrder: 1
 authorName: "Harjeet"
 authorImage: "/assets/photos/inUse/about/harjeet.webp"
+image: "/assets/photos/inUse/blog/ourStory.webp"
+imageAlt: "A man standing on a mountain peak, a clear blue sky in the background, a few clouds floating in the sky"
+imageDisplay: 'both'
+imageCardPosition: 'center 40%'
+imagePostPosition: 'center 60%'
 ---

 **SGP Yoga** isn't just a yoga school.
 It is a tight-knit community of amazing people for whom yoga is more than just a practice - to us, it is a way of life.
 Each of us has their own unique story, and has experienced their own joruneys of healing & transformation.
 This gives us the capacity to provide top quality yoga education; we are not just instructors, but healers, teachers, and guides.